-- (d) a professional liability indemnity application or exemption form; - (e) proof of academic qualification - (i) as required of applicants for enrolment under Rule 2-54 (2) [Enrolment in the admission program], or; - (ii) for a member of the Barreau, proof that the applicant has earned - (A) a bachelor's degree in civil law in Canada, or - (B) a foreign degree and a certificate of equivalency from the Barreau; - (f) the following fees: - (i) the application fee and call and admission fees specified in Schedule 1; - (ii) the prorated practice fee specified in Schedule 2; - (iii) the prorated annual indemnity fee specified in Schedule 2, unless exempt under Rule 3-43 [Exemption from professional liability indemnification]; - (g) any other information and documents required by the Act or these rules that are requested by the Credentials Committee or the Benchers. - (2) An applicant under this rule must not be called and admitted unless the Executive Director is satisfied that the lawyer is not prohibited from practising law under Rule 2-89 [Returning to practice after an absence]. - (3) Unless Rule 2-81 [Transfer under National Mobility Agreement and Territorial Mobility Agreement] applies, an applicant under this rule must pass an examination on jurisdiction-specific substantive law, practice and procedure set by the Executive Director. - (4) An applicant who does not satisfy the Executive Director that the applicant has an adequate knowledge of the English language must satisfactorily complete the training required by the Credentials Committee. - (5) An applicant who is required to write an examination under this rule or Rule 2-89 [Returning to practice after an absence] must pass the required examination within 12 months after the Executive Director's decision to permit the applicant to write the examination. - (6) At least 30 days before writing the first examination, an applicant who is required to write an examination under this rule or Rule 2-89 [Returning to practice after an absence] must pay the fee specified in Schedule 1 for the examination. - (7) An applicant who fails the transfer or qualification examination - (a) is entitled to a formal re-read of the examination on application to the Executive Director in writing within 30 days of notification of the applicant's failure, - (b) may re-write the examination - (i) at any time, provided the applicant has not failed the examination before, or
+- (d) a professional liability indemnity application or exemption form; - (e) proof of academic qualification - (i) as required of applicants for enrolment under Rule 2-54 (2) [Enrolment in the admission program], or; - (ii) for a member of the Barreau, proof that the applicant has earned - (A) a bachelor's degree in civil law in Canada, or - (B) a foreign degree and a certificate of equivalency from the Barreau;(f) the following fees: - (i) the application fee and call and admission fees specified in Schedule 1; - (ii) the prorated practice fee specified in Schedule 2; - (iii) the prorated annual indemnity fee specified in Schedule 2, unless exempt under Rule 3-43 [Exemption from professional liability indemnification]; - (g) any other information and documents required by the Act or these rules that are requested by the Credentials Committee or the Benchers. - (2) An applicant under this rule must not be called and admitted unless the Executive Director is satisfied that the lawyer is not prohibited from practising law under Rule 2-89 [Returning to practice after an absence] or 2-90 [Conditions on returning to practice]. - (3) Unless Rule 2-81 [Transfer under National Mobility Agreement and Territorial Mobility Agreement] applies, an applicant under this rule must pass an examination on jurisdiction-specific substantive law, practice and procedure set by the Executive Director. - (4) An applicant who does not satisfy the Executive Director that the applicant has an adequate knowledge of the English language must satisfactorily complete the training required by the Credentials Committee. - (5) An applicant who is required to write an examination under this rule or the qualification examination must pass the required examination within 12 months after a decision to permit the applicant to write the examination. - (6) At least 30 days before writing the first examination, an applicant who is required to write an examination under this rule or the qualification examination must pay the fee specified in Schedule 1 for the examination. - (7) An applicant who fails the transfer or qualification examination - (a) is entitled to a formal re-read of the examination on application to the Executive Director in writing within 30 days of notification of the applicant's failure, - (b) may re-write the examination - (i) at any time, provided the applicant has not failed the examination before, or